This is a hotly debated subject amongst developers.

 - Provide an anchor from which an abseil descent maybe required.

-- Provides increased strength – 2 anchors are mandatory.
+- Provides increased strength – two anchors are mandatory.

 - Optimum view of the pitch below and consecutive pitch above.